Composition, form of production and packaging

 Inside, 1 or 2 times a day (every 24 or 12 hours).

 Tablets can not be chewed and washed down with a sufficient amount of liquid (from 0.5 to 1 cup), taken before meals or between meals.
+Doses are determined by the nature and severity of the infection, as well as the suspected pathogen susceptibility.

 Patients with normal or moderately reduced renal function (creatinine clearance> 50 ml / min) are recommended the following dosing regimen: